richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 4. If $x < k$ replace the record at position $x$ of the reservoir, otherwise discard it.

 Note that a random number is generated for each record in the input.
-Incidentally, this is the algorithm used by [Dropwizard metrics](https://github.com/dropwizard/metrics/blob/4.1-development/metrics-core/src/main/java/com/codahale/metrics/UniformReservoir.java#L8), where it is incorrectly attributed to Vitter, and seems not to recognise Algorithm R's inferiority to the algorithms introduced by the paper.
+Incidentally, this is the algorithm used by [Dropwizard metrics](https://github.com/dropwizard/metrics/blob/4.1-development/metrics-core/src/main/java/com/codahale/metrics/UniformReservoir.java#L8), where it is incorrectly attributed to Vitter, and seems not to recognise Algorithm R's purported inferiority to the algorithms introduced by the paper.

 ```java
 /**